-F.(1) Instruction Teaching and Instructional Philosophy Rating Expectations □Meets A complete response must • Describe the teaching and instructional philosophy of the proposed school; □Approaches Identify primary instructional methods to be implemented that ensure equity and that align to the philosophy; □Does Not Meet Identify information that demonstrates the instructional methods are research-based; and Describe how the educational philosophy and instructional methods support and align to the mission and curriculum.
+F.(1) Instruction Teaching and Instructional Philosophy Rating Expectations ☐ Meets ☐ Approaches A complete response must Describe the teaching and instructional philosophy of the proposed school; Identify primary instructional methods to be implemented that ensure equity and that align to the philosophy; □Does Not Meet Identify information that demonstrates the instructional methods are research-based; and Describe how the educational philosophy and instructional methods support and align to the mission and curriculum.

 How the proposed instructional methods will best support the population the school intends to serve.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-F.(2) Instruction Yearly Calendar and Daily Schedule Rating Expectations A complete response must Include a yearly calendar that identifies the following: o Annual start date and end date \square Meets o Teacher professional development days and times School-wide assessment periods School days, holidays, and partial days Teacher parent conferences; □Approaches Include a daily schedule that identifies the following: Instructional times o Break times Start and end times Differences in the daily schedule for full and partial days; □ Does Not Meet educational program;

-Meet all minimum hour (total instructional time) requirements laid out in NMSA

-Describe how the calendar and schedule support the proposed school's

-Describe how the calendar and schedule are optimal for achieving high outcomes for the anticipated student population; Describe the extended learning time programs to improve academic success of students and professional learning of teachers; If this is an elementary school, and you are participating in k-5 plus or extended learning program, describe the k-5 plus program and extended learning program and provide your calendar for year 2; and Be supported by the proposed budget found in the Financial Framework section of the application.
+F.(2) Instruction Yearly Calendar and Daily Schedule Rating Expectations □Meets □Approaches A complete response must Include a yearly calendar that identifies the following: Annual start date and end date Teacher professional development days and times School-wide assessment periods School days, holidays, and partial days Teacher parent conferences; □Does Not Meet Include a daily schedule that identifies the following: Instructional times Break times Start and end times Differences in the daily schedule for full and partial days; Meet all minimum hour (total instructional time) requirements laid out in NMSA 22-2-8.1; Describe how the calendar and schedule support the proposed school's educational program; Describe how the calendar and schedule are optimal for achieving high outcomes for the anticipated student population; Describe the extended learning time programs to improve academic success of students and professional learning of teachers; If this is an elementary school, and you are participating in k-5 plus or extended learning program, describe the k-5 plus program and extended learning program and provide your calendar for year 2; and Be supported by the proposed budget found in the Financial Framework section of the application.
 Describe how the proposed calendar supports and values the community it intends to serve.
+ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE:

 F.(3) Instruction How Instruction will be effective for the student population.
+Rating Expectations

-Rating Expectations □Meets A complete response must ■ Identify the anticipated student population, including: □ Demographic information based on the local community population □ Educational proficiency based upon enrollment at the school □ Attendance and truancy trends □Approaches English language proficiency Diverse populations At-Risk populations Special Educational needs; Explain any special factors influencing the makeup of the anticipated student □Does Not Meet population; Explain how the educational philosophy has been designed to meet students' needs; Explain how the instructional methods have been designed to meet students' needs and specifically how they will meet the needs of at-risk students; and Explain how the yearly calendar and daily schedule have been designed to meet students' needs.
+A complete response must □Meets Identify the anticipated student population, including: Demographic information based on the local community population Educational proficiency based upon enrollment at the school Attendance and truancy trends English language proficiency Diverse populations □Approaches At-Risk populations Special Educational needs; Explain any special factors influencing the makeup of the anticipated student population; Explain how the educational philosophy has been designed to meet students' needs; Explain how the instructional methods have been designed to meet students' □Does Not Meet needs and specifically how they will meet the needs of at-risk students; and Explain how the yearly calendar and daily schedule have been designed to meet students' needs.
 Explain how the yearly calendar and daily schedule have been designed to meet students' needs.
+ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE: